 Ishan is a Chartered Psychologist (CPsychol) and an Associate Fellow (AFBPsS) of the British Psychological Society, Fellow of Higher Education Academy (FHEA) and an elected Fellow of the Royal Society of Arts (FRSA).

 As a critical scholar, Ishan specialises in researching subjectivity and emotions at work, psychoanalytic approaches to understanding organisational life, mental health & wellbeing, and leadership studies.
 Ishan's broader interests lie in studying future of work, gender studies, sustainability and cross-cultural management practices.
 Ishan is a qualitative researcher specialising in storytelling methodology and free-association techniques.
 Some of his current papers explore topics such as whistleblower subjectivity, grief work, and liminal identity transitions of female entrepreneurs.

-Ishan has two successful doctoral completions and is currently supervising 5 PhD and DBA students on topics such as gender and diversity, organizational culture change and mental health.
+Ishan has doctoral completions and is currently supervising 5 PhD and DBA students on topics such as gender and diversity, organizational culture change and mental health.

-Internally, Ishan is an active member of Responsible and Sustainable Business Lab and the NBS Health and Wellbeing Network.
-He is also a member of Centre for People, Work and Organizational Practice (CPWOP) and Centre for Behavioural Sciences (CBS) in NBS, and the Institute of Health and Allied professions (NTU).
+Internally, Ishan is actively involved with the Responsible and Sustainable Business Lab and the NBS Health and Wellbeing Network.
+He is also a member of Centre for People, Work and Organizational Practice (CPWOP) and the Institute of Health and Allied professions (NTU).